Useful Notes: Hawai'i

-- Hawai'i: The southeasternmost island in the entire chain and the largest; larger than all of the other islands combined.
+- Hawai'i: "The Big Island", for being big.
+The southeasternmost island in the entire chain and the largest; larger than all of the other islands combined.
 As you may have noticed, it shares its name with the state.
 This is because King Kamehameha The Great, who first united the islands under his rule at the turn of the 19th Century, was originally a chief from this island.
-To avoid confusion it is often called "The Big Island".
-It is home to two of the three remaining active volcanoes in the Hawaiian chain: Kilauea, currently the most active volcano in the world, and Mauna Loa (the third, Lo'ihi, is currently building itself up on the seafloor roughly twenty miles off the Big Island's southeast coast, and is predicted to breach the ocean surface sometime between 10,000 and 100,000 years from now).
+To avoid confusion, it will usually be referred to by its nickname or as "the island of Hawai'i" It is home to two of the three remaining active volcanoes in the Hawaiian chain: Kilauea, currently the most active volcano in the world, and Mauna Loa (the third, Lo'ihi, is currently building itself up on the seafloor roughly twenty miles off the Big Island's southeast coast, and is predicted to breach the ocean surface sometime between 10,000 and 100,000 years from now).
 A dormant volcano, Mauna Kea, is the location of one of the most important astronomical observation sites in the world, and it is the highest mountain in the state (also the world, if you measure it from the seafloor - Take That, Everest).
 It is also the source of the world-famous Kona Coffee blend.

 - Maui: "The Valley Island", it is the home of the seaside town of Lahaina, which was a major whaling station in the 19th century Pacific.
 It's also one of the few places in the world that grows sweet onions, and plays host to one of the only sugar plantations still in business in the United States.
 Like Mauna Kea, many astronomical observatories and telescopes are located on Haleakalā, a dormant volcano that comprises 75% of the island's landmass.

-- Kaho'olawe: Sometimes called "The Target Isle", and for good reason.
+- Kaho'olawe: Sometimes called "The Target Isle" or "The Empty Isle", and for good reason.
 It's the only major island in the chain with an official population of zero, thanks partially to a severe lack of freshwater sources (it's really dry compared to the rest of the islands), but mainly because it was a training ground and bombing range for the U.S. military from World War II all the way up to 1990.
 The military forked control of the island over to the state in 1994, and currently, efforts are ongoing to clear the island of unexploded ordnance.
 Part of the county of Maui.

 - Lana'i: "The Pineapple Isle", called that because it was once a large plantation for pineapples, the fruit that everyone now associates with Hawai'i.
 With only one town on the island, it comes behind Kaho'olawe and Ni'ihau in the competition for smallest population.
 Also part of the county of Maui.